 잘보고가요 스트레스를 줄이고 싶네요

-Speech originates from the brain.
-It is processed in the brain's language areas and expressed as sound, which is 'speech.'
+Speech originates in the brain.
+"Speech" is the processing of information in the brain's language area and its subsequent output as sound.
 By observing speech, we can infer the state of the brain.
-In particular, the brain is vulnerable to stress, and people experiencing excessive mental fatigue tend to change their language habits.
+The brain is particularly vulnerable to stress, and those experiencing excessive brain fatigue experience changes in their speech habits.

 ◇Stress, change your language habits

-When the brain is exposed to stress, three major language habits change significantly.
+When the brain is exposed to stress, three major language habits change.

-▲ The use of adverbs such as 'really' and 'extremely' is increasing.
+▲The use of adverbs such as ‘really’ and ‘extremely’ increases.
 Also

-A joint research team from the University of California, Arizona State University, and Santa Barbara University analyzed 22,627 voice recordings from 143 adults.
-The team measured stress levels through blood tests and self-reports to determine whether stress influences everyday language patterns.
-Blood tests examined white blood cell responses affected by stress.
-In the voice recordings, they checked the frequency of function words such as pronouns and emphatic auxiliary adverbs, which reveal the speaker's attitude or emotional state rather than meaning.
+This is the result of a joint research team from the University of California, the University of Arizona, and the University of Santa Barbara, who analyzed 22,627 voice files of 143 adults.
+To determine whether stress levels influence daily speech patterns, the team measured stress levels through blood tests and self-reported stress levels.
+The blood tests examined white blood cell responses, which are influenced by stress.
+In the voice files, they checked the frequency of function words, such as pronouns and emphatic auxiliary adverbs, which reveal the speaker's attitude or emotional state rather than the meaning.

-◇20 seconds of conversation with me, reduce stress
+◇20 seconds of conversation with yourself, reduce stress

-If you notice any changes in your limbs, try saying something positive for 20 seconds.
+If you notice any changes, try saying something positive for 20 seconds.
 Surprisingly, words can change the brain.
-According to a study by a research team at the University of California, speaking positively for 20 seconds every day improved mental health.
-The research team randomly divided 135 college students into two groups: one group was asked to say positive things to themselves for 20 seconds daily, while the other group was instructed to say nothing.
+Researchers at the University of California found that saying something positive for 20 seconds every day improved mental health.
+The research team randomly divided 135 college students into two groups: one group was asked to say something positive to themselves for 20 seconds every day, while the other group remained silent.

-Specifically, the group that spoke positive words closed their eyes and, after recalling ▲ recent mistakes ▲ something that bothers them ▲ moments when they felt unloved ▲ moments when they felt unfairness, placed one hand on their stomach and one on their chest, and spoke kind and warm words to themselves for 20 seconds.
-As a result, those who spoke positive words became more emotionally stable and experienced reduced stress compared to those who did not.
+Specifically, the group that spoke positive words closed their eyes and recalled a recent mistake, something that bothered them, a moment where they felt unloved, or a moment where they felt unfairly treated.
+They then placed a hand on their stomach and chest and spoke kind and warm words to themselves for 20 seconds.
+As a result, those who spoke positive words experienced emotional stability and reduced stress compared to those who did not.

-However, it is safe for individuals whose depression caused by stress persists for more than two weeks to seek treatment from a mental health specialist.
+However, if depression caused by stress lasts for more than two weeks, it is safe to seek treatment from a psychiatrist.

 =============